Midtown in Atlanta in Fulton County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights.
 In addition, it is included in the Georgia Historical Society, and the Historically Black Colleges and Universities series lists.
 A significant historical date for this entry is September 18, 1895.

 Location.
 33° 47.179′ N, 84° 22.651′ W. Marker is in Atlanta, Georgia, in Fulton County.
-Marker is at the intersection of Piedmont Ave and 14th St NE on Piedmont Ave.
+It is in Midtown.
+It is at the intersection of Piedmont Ave and 14th St NE on Piedmont Ave.
 This marker is located at the main entrance to Piedmont Park.
 The marker is not visible from the street.
 The park is closed between 11:00 pm and 6:00 am.
 Touch for map.
 Marker is at or near this postal address: 1491 Piedmont Ave NE, Atlanta GA 30309, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cotton States Exposition of 1895 (within shouting distance of this marker); Second Oldest D.A.R.
-Chapter (about 400 feet away, measured in a direct line); Habersham Memorial Hall (approx. 0.2 miles away); Atlanta Woman's Club (approx. 0.3 miles away); Ansley Park (approx. 0.4 miles away); The Castle (approx. 0.4 miles away); Sector of Siege Line (approx. half a mile away); 61 16th Street Apartment Building (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Cotton States Exposition of 1895 (within shouting distance of this marker); Habersham Memorial Hall (approx. 0.2 miles away); Atlanta Woman's Club (approx. 0.3 miles away); Ansley Park (approx. 0.4 miles away); The Castle (approx. 0.4 miles away); Sector of Siege Line (approx. half a mile away); 61 16th Street Apartment Building (approx. half a mile away); Margaret Mitchell House (approx. half a mile away).
 Touch for a list and map of all markers in Atlanta.